Hierfür ist eine Anmeldung erforderlich. Bitte registrieren Sie sich bei uns oder melden Sie sich mit Ihren Zugangsdaten an.

 This section has been translated automatically.

 A perennial, right-twining climbing plant from the hemp family (Cannabaceae) that is widespread in Europe, Asia and North America and is known for its use in beer brewing.
-In Germany, the cultivated varieties of real hops are mainly grown in the Hallertau region of Bavaria and also in the Elbe-Saale region.
+In Germany, the cultivated varieties of real hops are mainly grown in the Hallertau region of Bavaria, and also in the Elbe-Saale region.

 Hops are mainly used for brewing beer.
 They give beer its distinctive aroma and typical bitterness.
-Only the cones of female hop plants are used for brewing.
+Only the cones of the female hop plants are used for brewing.

 Spectrum of action